The Executive Chairman Starter Kit

 - What are your investors’ target returns in Cash on Cash (CoC) and Internal Rate of Return (IRR)?
 Where is your investment community in terms of the lifecycle of their fund?
 Do you have 7 years to produce results?
 Put yourself into your investor’s shoes (and understand the IRR calculation).

-In my last company, I set pillars for based on this discussion and answering the above questions:
+In my last company, I set pillars for the business based on this discussion and answering the above questions.
+Here were my key pillars:

-- Preference was to achieve an outcome with the existing capital.
+- Preference was to achieve an outcome with the existing capital (no more $ raising).

-- We believed that we had enough capital to last 3 years.
+- We believed that we had enough capital to last 3 years (do what you need to within that timeframe).

-I had “dry powder” to expand the last investment, and I had investors willing to syndicate new investors…but those were “plan B” or “plan C”.
+I had “dry powder” to expand the most recent investment, and I had existing investors willing to syndicate new investors…but those were “plan B” or “plan C” activities.
 “Plan A” was exactly what we did….we exited within 3 years at 3x CoC and 44% IRR.
 It wasn’t an outcome that “just happened”.
 It was an outcome that we architected based on investor-CEO alignment.
 As the EC, you might see if you can facilitate this understanding.

 Real Issues Inventory